631: Chasten the Dragon Edition

 So Sally McGinnis, one of the preachers who's been so viciously silenced, said in an interview with national newspaper, the Daily Telegraph, quote, if this is not challenged and stopped in its tracks now, it will spread and will be terrible for Christian freedoms and freedom in general in this country, unquote.

-this this isn't actually a case of christian persecution at all if it's going to bother next time according to a spokesman for the council they sought an injunction because they received quote a high number of complaints relating to aggressive behavior and the use of loud amplification for preaching which has caused nuisance and distress to people and businesses over a prolonged period they sought to prohibit the preaching of any sermons that were quote hostile towards anyone with the protected characteristic of age disability gender reassignment pregnancy race religion belief sex or sexual orientation Oh, okay.
+According to a spokesman for the council, they saw an injunction because they received, quote, a high number of complaints relating to aggressive behavior and the use of loud amplification for preaching which has caused nuisance and distress to people and businesses over a prolonged period they sought to prohibit the preaching of any sermons that were quote hostile towards anyone with the protected characteristic of age disability gender reassignment pregnancy race religion belief sex or sexual orientation Oh, okay, so I'm sorry, I should have known better.

 I should have said they're being asked to follow the same rules as everyone else and they're being a bunch of abusive bigots.
+I feel like such a fucking amateur My Ben, right?
+Come on.

 Absolutely.

+Yeah.
 It feels an awful lot like preachers have been over a prolonged period of time using loudspeakers to aggressively share homophobic, transphobic, and or misogynistic messaging.

 And the council have told them to stop doing that.

 And like, to be fair to them, they're right about that.
+That is part and parcel of recruiting for a homophobic, transphobic, and/oristic religion.

 It is, though.

-I mean, how can you sell a product when you can't describe its features?
+Yeah, I mean, how can you sell a product when you can't describe its features?
+Exactly.
+But I've got a solution for them, right?

 If you don't want to have to stop praying your religiously motivated homophobia and transphobia, you can just keep praying all that stuff inside your head.

 Because according to your own beliefs, your God can already hear every piously bigoted thought you already have.
+So you were never actually using that loudspeaker to honor whatever God you believe in.

-And in Snark of the Covenant news, of the many sacrifices we make for you, podcast listener, perhaps none is greater than the stupid bullshit we are willing to wade through for your amusement.
+and in snark of the covenant news of the many sacrifices we make for you podcast listener perhaps none is greater than the stupid bullshit we are willing to wade through for your amusement be it 500 christian movies or the self-harm exercise known as the no rogan experience available wherever you podcasts exactly we dive headfirst into the sea of untruth that makes up the majority of the internet, all for your entertainment.

 I put on my scuba suit and got ready for action.

+And yes, our scuba suits have little windshield wipers on the goggles with the spray.
 Yeah, I mean, mine too, but to be fair, that's just standard issue for a British winter.

-So it wasn't fault face.
+So it wasn't faulty.

 So there's pretty much no words in the sentence that I just said that are true.
+This story is about declassified CIA files, but they aren't from the JFK release.

 They're from a declassification way back in August of 2000.